 For outpatient information and appointments, call 410-550-0104

-We are also home to leading research in substance abuse, memory disorders, mind-body interaction, sleep disorders, and behavioral biology.
+We are also home to leading research in substance abuse, memory disorders, mood disorders (member of the National Network of Depression Centers), schizophrenia, mind-body interaction, sleep disorders, and behavioral biology.
 In addition, two divisions of the National Institutes of Health are located on the Bayview campus: the National Institute on Aging and the National Institute on Drug Abuse.
-These programs are integrated into teaching and research at the Bayview Medical Center campus.
+These programs are integrated into teaching and research at the Johns Hopkins Bayview campus.

 Each year we train interns and residents of the Johns Hopkins Psychiatry Residency, as well as medical students and post-doctoral fellows in several subspecialty areas, in both clinical and research programs.Learn more about contacting us.
 If you are unsure about where to start, call 410-550-0064